opendevshop/devshop/README.md

   Some example commands:

-        $ ansible all -i ansible-inventory.php -m command -a 'whoami'
+        $ ansible all -m command -a 'whoami'
-        $ ansible db -i ansible-inventory.php -m command -a 'pwd'
+        $ ansible db -m command -a 'pwd'
-        $ ansible mysql -i ansible-inventory.php -m command -a 'pwd' -u root
+        $ ansible mysql -m command -a 'pwd' -u root
-        $ ansible http -i ansible-inventory.php -m command -a 'drush '
+        $ ansible http -m command -a 'drush '
-        $ ansible apache -i ansible-inventory.php -m command -a 'service apache2 restart' -u root
+        $ ansible apache -m command -a 'service apache2 restart' -u root
-        $ ansible aegir.serverhostname.com -i ansible-inventory.php -m command -a 'drush @hostmaster uli' -u aegir
+        $ ansible aegir.serverhostname.com -m command -a 'drush @hostmaster uli' -u aegir

-  The first argument is required for ansible, it's called a "pattern".
+  The first and only argument is required for ansible, it's called a "pattern".
 You can specify "all" to run on all servers, or you can specify a service type (db, http) or a service name (mysql, apache, nginx) or a hostname (localhost, aegir.servermaster.com).

   See the "Patterns" section in the ansible documentation on more ways to target servers: http://docs.ansible.com/ansible/intro_patterns.html

-  The "-i ansible-inventory.php" tells ansible to use our little php script here to return the inventory data.
-  The `ansible-inventory.php` file in turn loads the JSON from the http://hostmaster.aegir.server/inventory endpoint.

   The "-u" option determines what user ansible tries to login as.
 If you need to perform operations that require root privileges, specify "-u root".
 Otherwise, ansible will default the name you are currently using (the same